nrwl/nx/docs/shared/react-tutorial/2-nx-graph.md

 # React Nx Tutorial - Part 2: Project Graph

-A significant part of the power of Nx is in the Nx graph.

 Run the command: `npx nx graph`.
 A browser should open up with the following:

 ![Initial Nx Graph](/shared/react-tutorial/initial-project-graph.png)